frederic-perez/AmE-dictionary/data/dictionary.md

 __sarsaparilla__ _n_
 __sartorial__ _adj_ :two::hammer:
 __sash__ _n_ :five::hammer: (sashes) :es: banda _A sash cord._ _A sash window._
-__sashay__ _v intr_ :seven: /sa-SHAY/ (sashayed) To sashay is to proudly walk in a slow, confident way that is meant to attract attention. _Sashay_ can also mean simply “to walk, glide, or go,” or “to proceed or move in a diagonal or sideways manner.”
+__sashay__ _vi_ :seven: /sa-SHAY/ (sashayed) To sashay is to proudly walk in a slow, confident way that is meant to attract attention. _Sashay_ can also mean simply “to walk, glide, or go,” or “to proceed or move in a diagonal or sideways manner.”
 In contexts involving dance, sashay means “to make a chassé,” which is a dance step in which a slide on one foot is followed closely by a slide on the other foot.
 To walk with a lofty proud gait, often in an attempt to impress others: _He struts around like a rooster in a hen house._
 __sashimi__ _n_ :two::hammer:
 __sass__ _v_ (sassed)
 __sassy__ _adj_ :three::hammer: